 Hypovolemia is a low level of blood in the body.
 Lower levels of blood make it difficult to get nutrients and oxygen to the entire body.
 Hypovolemia will affect the entire body but certain organs are at higher risk of damage.
-Organs that are very active like heart, kidney, brain, and liver may be affected the most.
+Organs that are very active like the heart, kidney, brain, and liver may be affected the most.

 This condition is serious.
 Your baby will need care right away.